zapier/node-resthooksdemo/README.md

-# Node.js RESTHooks Demo with Sails
+# Node.js RESTHooks Demo
-This is a simple proof of concept that demonstrates how to setup rest hook in a basic Sails CRUD application.
+This is a simple proof of concept that demonstrates how to setup rest hook in a basic <a href="http://sailsjs.org/">sails.js</a> application.
 While the concept and examples are simple the same basic concept should be applicable with the complexities of your application domain.